-Cells derived from debrided burn tissue may be useful for tissue engineeringJuly 11th, 2012 in Medical research /
+Cells derived from debrided burn tissue may be useful for tissue engineeringJuly 11, 2012 in Medicine & Health / Medical research

 A research team in the Netherlands has found that cells from burn eschar, the non-viable tissue remaining after burn injury and normally removed to prevent infection, can be a source of mesenchymal cells that may be used for tissue engineering.
 Their study compared the efficacy of those cells to adipose (fat)-derived stem cells and dermal fibroblasts in conforming to multipotent mesenchymal stromal cell (MSC) criteria.